Peter Parker: Spider-Man: Volume 1 (1990–1998)

 The series played a key role throughout the "Clone Saga", becoming one of two Spider-Man titles that shifted focus to the new Ben Reilly Scarlet Spider character (the other being Web of Spider-Man) with issue #51 (November 1994).
 The series' run was interrupted by that saga in issues #63 and 64 (Nov.–Dec.
 1995), when the title was renumbered to #1 and renamed Scarlet Spider.
 Spider-Man resumed with #65 (Jan.
-1996), with Ben Reilly replacing Peter Parker as Spider-Man.
+1996), with Ben Reily replacing Peter Parker as Spider-Man.

 Intended as a permanent change, Reilly's status as the new Spider-Man was cut short when Bob Harras was named new Editor-in-chief of Marvel Comics in February 1996, and ordered the reinstatement of the character's Peter Parker identity.
 Spider-Man was the title which depicted this and in #75 (December 1996), by Mackie and John Romita Jr., Ben Reilly was killed by the resurrected original Green Goblin – who had seemingly died in The Amazing Spider-Man #122 (July 1973) – and Peter Parker returned to the role of Spider-Man.
 That same issue, the title of the series was changed to Peter Parker: Spider-Man to concretely establish that the original Spider-Man was being depicted.

 The series had a brief interlude in July 1997 with Marvel's one-month "Flashback" event, when all Marvel titles were numbered −1 and each was set before the events of Fantastic Four #1.
 This #−1 was published between issues #81 and 82.
 The series then continued uninterrupted until the arrival of John Byrne to the Spider-Man titles heralded a relaunch of the entire line.
 The series was cancelled with #98 (Nov.
 1998) featuring part of "The Gathering of Five and The Final Chapter" storyline and relaunched as (vol. 2) almost immediately afterward.